-Modeling can be fun when using 123D design, and the following practice exercise will help you have an idea about how things are done in 123D design which can lead to helping you come out with a really useful project down the line.
+Modeling can be fun when using Thinkercad, and the following practice exercise will help you have an idea about how things are done in Tinkercad which can lead to helping you come out with a really useful project down the line.

 If you have been using the LOFT command and the SHELL command in other CAD software, this will look familiar to you.

 Here we will model a simple vase, and play around with few 3D modeling command to roughly show what you can use them for.

 Here is an image from AutoDesk which practically shows all we are going to be about today.

 Modeling an object like the one above is completely a fun experiment to do